tessercat/daoistic-book/book.md

 ## English

-People are hungry
+People are hungry.
-because taxes are too high,
-so they starve.
+Their leaders tax them too much, so they starve.

-Workers are discontented
+Workers are upset.
-because expectations are too high, so they grumble.
+Their leaders have opinions,
+so they're disorganized.

+People ignore death.
-People are [scornful of death] because we demand the most of life, so we scoff at death.
+They're desperate to make the most of life, so they scoff at death.

 Only those who don't take life for granted are truly capable of caring for life.